srijanPaul/JsExercises/README.md

 # JsExercises

-A repo for all the JavaScript exercises that I do ?
+A repo for all the JavaScript/HTML/CSS exercises that I do or attempt.